noahehall/theBookOfNoah/0current/languages/javascript/readme.md

     - functions derive from `Function.prototype > Object.prototype`
     - arrays derive from `Array.prototype > Object.prototype`
 - prototypes allows you to extend functionality after an object has been created
+  - changes to the prototype are seen by all instances
 - FYI: classes are just syntactic sugar for function prototypes
   - you can assign a custom prototype with `blah = Object.create(someFnAsPrototype)`
     - blah will inherit (fallback) to `someObjectAsPrototype` during property lookup
     - `Function someFnAsPrototype() {}; someFnAsPrototype.bleep = "bloop"`
 - prototype chain: the sequence of linked objects from one object's prototype to another, all the way up until you reach the Null object (which does not have a prototype)
+- objects with null prototypes:
+  - are cheap substitutes for maps
+  - prevents prototype pollution attacks whereby malicious scripts adds a properties to `object.prototype` that now exists on all your objects
 - escapes
   - `hasOwnProperty` type fns and `keys` dont search an objects prototype